Lemonade: Uncarbonated lemonade

 Traditionally, children in the US and Canada start lemonade stands to make money during summer.
 The concept has become iconic of youthful summertime Americana to the degree that parodies and variations exist across media.
 References can be found in comics and cartoons such as Peanuts, and the 1979 computer game Lemonade Stand.

-In countries where "lemonade" refers to a carbonated drink, the non-carbonated drink is sometimes called lemon squash or still, cloudy, traditional or old fashioned lemonade.
+In countries like the UK where there is both non-carbonated and carbonated lemonade, the non-carbonated drink is sometimes called lemon squash or still, cloudy, traditional or old fashioned lemonade.

 Traditional lemonade can also be served frozen or used as a mixer.
-Still lemonade is sold in the UK under brands like Tesco or Fentimans who sell a Victorian lemonade.
+Still lemonade is sold in the UK under brands like Tesco or Fentimans, which sell a "Victorian lemonade".